berivanyavuz/Cyclist_Bike_Share_Case_Study/README.md

  ## [PREPARE](https://github.com/berivanyavuz/Cyclist_Bike_Share_Case_Study/blob/main/PREPARE.md)

    1-Cyclist historical trip data is stored [divy_trip_data](https://divvy-tripdata.s3.amazonaws.com/index.html).

    2-Data is collected since 2013 untill 2023 and organized monthly.

    3-The credibility of the data :

      -Realaibility:We assume the data is realiable.

      -Originality:The data is collected by the company so data is first hand.

      -Comprehensiveness:We assume the data is copmrehensive.(It is colleted from diffrent sources and include all type of users,location    and time.

      -Current: This data is up to date.

      -Cited: The data from Google Analytics Capstone and located at Amazon AWS.

   ## PROCESS

-  -The tools that I choose for this project is BigQuery and Tableau.
+  1-The tools that I choose for this project is BigQuery and Tableau.
 Because the data big for Excel or Spreadsheet.